MicroMEC/documentation/architecture/umec_architecture.md

 like a weather station.

 The uMEC implementation only includes container adaptation.
 The vendor's API is implemented and opened up for the relevant uMEC APIs for further use.

 The uMEC API code could actually implement the vendor supplied API.
 There could be cases where an additional software component is more appropriate for the vendor API implementation in order to guarantee a cleaner architecture.

-Hence the picture separates the uMEC API from the container adaptation layer.
+The picture above separates the uMEC API from the container adaptation layer.

 ### NATS